f5devcentral/f5-academy/docs/class1/lab1.rst

    .. note::
-      *If you receive an error when clicking on "Add Swagger File" located at the center of the window, click "Add Swagger File" at the top right of the same window.*
+      *If you receive an error when clicking on "Add Swagger File" located at the center of the window, click "Add Swagger File" at the top of the same window.*

    .. image:: _static/lab1-task2-002.png
       :width: 800px